milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 {'Gender', 'Vegas', 'No', 'Unhealthy', 'Indoor', 'M.Tech', 'Hormonal', 'Mihir', 'No Healthy', 'Pratham', 'More Healthy', 'BSc', '3', '1.0', 'Less than Healthy', 'Healthy', 'Less Healthy', '2', 'Moderate', 'Electrician', 'Class 12', 'Male', 'Yes'}

 Values like 'Healthy', 'Moderate', and 'Unhealthy' are understandable.
 Other values, such as 'Hormonal', 'Mihir', and 'Yes' is sure to raise many questions about what exactly does this person's diet consists of such that it can be summed up with the word 'Hormonal'.
-The best i could manage was replacing all the values that had no business being there with the mode value in the column, 'Moderate'.
+The best i could manage was quantifying the word values (so Unhealthy: 1, Moderate: 2, Healthy: 3), and replacing all the values that had no business being there with the mode value, 'Moderate', so 2.

 As for the list of values under the column 'Sleep Duration', here it is: